iXce/make_webpage/README.md

 ---------------
-Either just a path (or possibly just a matrix for images), or make a struct with .type = 'image' (or 'video') and .url = 'on_disk_path_to_image' Currently only .mp4 and .webm video should correctly work.
+Either just a path (or possibly just a matrix for images), or make a struct with .type = 'image' (or 'video') and .url = 'on_disk_path_to_image'

+If you want to display a matrix in your code as an image and want to specify additional parameters make a struct with .type = 'image' and use the .data field instead of the .url one.
+The image will be saved to disk with reasonable settings and everything else will be transparent.

+Currently only .mp4 and .webm video should correctly work.
 Might require some brother-specific tricks.

-You can specify the width and height at which the image should be displayed by using the .width and .height fields.
-If you only provide one, the toolbox will try to preserve the aspect ratio.
+You can specify the width and height at which the image or video should be displayed by using the .width and .height fields.
+If you only specify one of them, the toolbox will try to preserve the original aspect ratio.

 Image thumbnails & lightbox popups
 ----------------------------------